jwhittles/MajorAssignmentIndividual/README.md

 # Individual Submission

+I achknoweldge the use of AI which aided me in implementing the class structure of the Cloud, specifically the use of fft.

 ## Interacting with the code
 To interact with this code it is very simple.
 There is a button at the bottom of the screen which will play and pause a sound file which is hard coded into the code.